dennisshushack/BA_Thesis_PI/monitors/README.md

 ## Requirements:
 1. You will need Python 3 (https://www.python.org/downloads/) and python-venv installed: `sudo apt install python3-venv`
 2. You will need to make the two shell scripts of monitor 1 & monitor 2 executable `sudo chmod + x ./example.sh`
-3. For Monitor 1 please create a venv and install the requirements.txt
+3. For Monitor 1 please create a venv and install the requirements.txt if you want to run it as source
 ```
 cd BA_Thesis_ds/monitors/monitor1
 python3 -m venv env